railwayapp/docs/src/pages/databases/redis.md

 title: Redis
 ---

-The Railway Redis plugin allows you to provision and connect to a Redis database with zero configuration.
+The Railway Redis database service allows you to provision and connect to a Redis database with zero configuration.

 ## Connect

-When you run `railway run` in a project with the Redis plugin installed, we inject several environment variables.
+When you run `railway run` in a project with the Redis database service installed, we inject several environment variables.

 - REDISHOST
 - REDISUSER